• Skip to primary navigation

 Our Roasted Red Pepper and Sun-Dried Tomato Pasta is a simple dish that can be made in less than 30 minutes.
 It's creamy, vegan and can be made gluten-free by simply using gluten-free pasta.

-This recipe is one of our favourite pasta dishes for those busy weeknights.
+This recipe, together with our sweet potato pasta, is one of our favorite pasta dishes for those busy weeknights.
 The whole family loves the creamy sauce made with roasted peppers and sun-dried tomatoes, so cooking this dish makes it really easy to please everyone.

 And pasta, who doesn't love pasta?!
 We will never get tired of eating pasta at home.
 Every time Astra has to travel to Italy for work, he comes back with a suitcase full of delicious pasta!
 For this recipe, we used Cavatappi pasta, but you can use any type of pasta you like or have at home.
 Use gluten-free pasta to make this recipe gluten-free.